Justin Trudeau: Freedom Convoy and Emergencies Act invocation

 The Canada convoy protest, called the Freedom Convoy, was a protest in Canada against COVID-19 vaccine requirements for truckers to re-enter the country by land introduced by the Government of Canada on January 15, 2022.
 Originally composed of several routes traversing all of the Canadian provinces, the truck convoys converged on Ottawa.

 On January 29, the first day of protest at Parliament Hill, Trudeau moved to an undisclosed location.
 According to The Guardian, the demonstration developed to express a number of "antigovernment grievances", particularly against Trudeau.
 On January 31, Trudeau called the protests an "insult to truth".
 On February 3, he said that a military response was "not in the cards right now".
 On February 11, Reuters reported that Trudeau promised the US "quick action" regarding protesters who have forcefully blocked the Ambassador Bridge on the US-Canada border, the continent's "busiest land border crossing".
 Trudeau subsequently indicated that there would be "robust police intervention" and called for all protesters to "go home".

 Trudeau invoked the Emergencies Act on February 14, 2022, for the first time since it was enacted in 1988, as a result of the public order emergency caused by the demonstrations in Ottawa.
 On February 23, 2022, Trudeau announced that the federal government would revoke the emergency declaration.
 Later that day, the governor general signed a proclamation revoking it.
 A year later, on February 17, 2023, a judicial inquiry into the use of the Emergencies Act concluded that the Trudeau government met the legal threshold required to invoke the act.
 In early 2024, Federal Court judge Richard Mosley ruled that the federal government's invocation of the Emergencies Act to end the 2022 convoy protest was "not justified" and infringed on Charter rights.
-As of June 2024, the federal government planned to appeal the ruling.
+The federal government lost its appeal of the ruling in January 2026.